 Bringing back the rice straw

 My work aims to highlight the disappeared rice straw and bring it back again to our lives while inspiring feelings of natural providence.
-Rice straw notify us of the lost culture while civilization.
+Rice straw notifies us of the lost culture and civilization.

 The importance of Craft